bmmpxf/geoserver/doc/en/user/source/restconfig/index.rst

-.. _rest_extension:
+.. _rest:

 RESTful Configuration
 =====================

-GeoServer provides a RESTful interface through which clients can configure an instance through simple HTTP calls.
-With it clients can programatically configure the data served by GeoServer.
+GeoServer provides a `RESTful <http://en.wikipedia.org/wiki/Representational_state_transfer>`_ interface through which clients can configure an instance through simple HTTP calls.
+Using the REST interface, clients can programatically configure GeoServer without the need to use the :ref:`web_admin`.

-To learn more proceed to the :ref:`rest_overview` section.
-For details about the API and some hands on examples proceed to the :ref:`rest_config_api_ref` or :ref:`rest_config_examples` sections.
+To learn more about the GeoServer REST interface, proceed to the :ref:`rest_overview` section.
+For details about its API and some hand-on examples, proceed to the :ref:`rest_config_api_ref` and :ref:`rest_config_examples` sections.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    overview/
    rest-config-api/